The Jobs That Pay Over $100K a Year

 High Paying White and Blue Collar Careers

-The Bureau of Labor Statistics keeps a running list of the jobs that pay the most, and Glassdoor.com also publishs a list of the best paid jobs.
-The highest paying careers in 2018 were mostly white-collar jobs in medicine, IT, and management.
+The Bureau of Labor Statistics (BLS) keeps a running list of the jobs that pay the most.
+According to the BLS, the highest paying careers are mostly white-collar jobs in medicine, management, information technology, and engineering.
 To train for these careers, you’ll need to have aptitude, passion – and the willingness to spend time and money on the education required.

 - Anesthesiologists: Median pay is equal to or greater than $208,000 per year